brpaz/github-notifications-cleaner/README.md

 github-notifications-cleaner clean --token YOUR_GITHUB_TOKEN

 # Mark notifications older than 30 days as done
-github-notifications-cleaner clean --token YOUR_GITHUB_TOKEN --days-thereshold 30
+github-notifications-cleaner clean --token YOUR_GITHUB_TOKEN --days-threshold 30

 # Run in dry-run mode to preview what would be cleaned
 github-notifications-cleaner clean --token YOUR_GITHUB_TOKEN --dry-run